#2794 - 09/24/0802:48 PMInjectors offset voltage times not created equal

 Knowing that cars almost never have constant voltage, the PCM needs to be able to adjust.
 A failed alternator, dead battery, or even normal cranking can send voltage to 11.5 or lower.
 Normal charging usually keeps voltage around 14 volts, and a failed voltage regulator can send output above 17 volts.

 The bottom line here is that the same injector under these varying conditions can change its actual output by 40% or more.
 All modern PCMs have tables built into their software code to model this change, even if they aren’t overtly visible to the calibrator.
+Various injectors exhibit different voltage compensation curves.
+While all injectors change relative to voltage in a similar manner, the exact offsets at a given voltage are slightly different as internal construction of the injector changes.
+To best model the actual fuel delivery to the engine, it is ideal to accurately input the voltage compensation for the injector used.
+A quick Internet search can often yield the exact voltage offsets for most injectors.

 To add more complexity, the actual flow rate changes based on pulsewidth.
 As the injector first opens, more fuel flows for the split-second that pressure differences are the highest.

+Additionally, when the PCM commands an injector-opening event for a short duration, there is a tendency for the injector’s spring-mass system to overshoot the desired duration.
 The net result is that at small pulsewidths, the injector tends to deliver fuel at a rate slightly higher than the static flow rate of the injector.

 This often leads to modeling the injector with two different flow rates, one for the normal pulsewidths of cruising and power delivery and another for the shorter pulsewidths of idle and starting.

 This in turn leads to the need to determine where this change, known as the “break point,” occurs.
 This break point is usually relatively small, on the order of 1 to 3 ms, so the effect is often only seen at idle and very low loads.
+Again, entering this break point into the PCM routine allows for more accurate modeling of exactly how much fuel can be expected to enter the engine for a given commanded pulsewidth.

-True Custom Performance Tuning
+Team ZR-1 True Custom Performance Tuning Teamzr1.com

-#2803 - 09/28/08 03:55 PM Re: Injectors offset voltage times not created equal [Re: teamzr1]
+#2803 - 09/28/0803:55 PMRe: Injectors offset voltage times not created equal

 Joined: Dec 2000

-Posts: 5,260
+Posts: 5,510

 America